dataesr/teds/doc_network/teds.md

 However, this evaluation has important limitations.
 The IPCC bibliography is based on high-impact publications often from top journals, making it quite selective.
 This selection prioritizes more visible and well-known works, leaving out other important research that may not be as visible but still in the same topics as IPCC report.
 While this reflects France's scientific excellence, it does not fully represent the diversity of French scientific contributions to ecological transition.

-## 1.3 How can we explore and recognize french publications related to the same topics as IPCC report from a global point of view ?
+## 1.3 How can we explore and recognize french publications related to the same topics as IPCC and IPBES report from a larger point of view ?

 To fill this gap, we propose using a larger dataset, such as scanR. **ScanR has a significantly higher coverage** of publications with at least one French affiliation compared to other sources, contributing 92% to the overall aggregated corpus.
 This is much higher than databases like Scopus (67%), WoS (58%), or PubMed (29%), making ScanR a more comprehensive tool for capturing French scientific publications [@10.1162/qss_a_00179].
 Unlike the IPCC's restricted approach, ScanR includes publications with at least one French affiliation, showing a larger view of research.
 This could allow us to capture a more diverse range of topics related to climate change physical science, adaptation and mitigation.